WinterAxis/ESV-MD-Bible/The_Bible_esv/24_Jeremiah/Jer_49.md

 and I will set my throne in Elam and destroy their king and officials, declares the LORD.

 ###### 39
-"But in the latter days I will restore the fortunes of Elam, declares the LORD." ## About ## Help ## Our Network ## Social ## Preferences By submitting your email address, you understand that you will receive email communications from Bible Gateway, a division of The Zondervan Corporation, 3900 Sparks Drive SE, Grand Rapids, MI 49546 USA, including commercial communications and messages from partners of Bible Gateway.
-You may unsubscribe from Bible Gateway&rsquo;s emails at any time.
-If you have any questions, please review our [Privacy Policy] or email us at [privacy@biblegateway.com]. ## Preferences
+"But in the latter days I will restore the fortunes of Elam, declares the LORD."

 ***